softindex/datakernel/README.md

 ## DataKernel capabilities

-1. DataKernel allows to efficiently work with **massive amounts of data**.
+1. DataKernel allows to efficiently work with massive amounts of data.
 With its help you can create **custom app-specific databases, data services and data applications**.
 This framework includes a variety of storage engines which can be used to set up specific databases, data repositories or services with a specific business logic of data processing.
-To make your life simpler, DataKernel incorporates **LSMT, CRDT and OT** storage engines and algorithms.
+DataKernel incorporates **LSMT, CRDT and OT** storage engines and algorithms.
 Moreover, there are built-in algorithms for creating **distributed data storage and processing**.

 2. It is a simple and handy application server for developing full-stack web applications with **high-speed server, support of React.js front-end and minimalistic Dependency Injection.**